Armed Forces of Haiti: Modernization

 The plans of modernization of the Armed Forces of Haiti included making it a professional military, a force that was more than just a fighting force.
 In 2015, Haiti would complete the workshop for the White Book of Defense and Durable Development in collaboration with the Inter-American Defense Board, making it the first Caribbean nation to obtain the document, and 19th in the hemisphere.
 The document is aimed at reinforcing the rule of law and stabilization by modernizing the state institutions.
 The first elements of the reinstated armed forces was trained by Ecuador.
 Cadets and NCO candidates trained at the Ecuadorian Army schools.

 After the formation of the Gary Conille Government, and the appointment of Jean Marc Berthier Antoine as Minister of Defense in June 2024, meeting have been had with the ambassadors and chargé d'affaires of the United States (as well as representatives from the United States Southern Command), Taiwan, France, Argentina, Mexico, and Canada These meeting entailed discussions over defense cooperation, security partnership, and the formation and training (basic training and continuing formation) of members of the armed forces.
 On 28 August 2024, a recruitment drive for the 3rd enlisted that resulted in 8,000 young people turning up to join up.
 Haitian Prime Minister Garry Conille had planned to expand, modernize and improve military quality of life.

 On 25 August, outgoing French ambassador Fabrice Mauriès stated that France has always supported the Haitian Armed Forces and confirmed that starting September 2024, members of the armed forces would start travelling to Martinique for training with the French Forces to the Antilles.
-On 29 August 2024, Taiwan donated personal protection kits to the FAd'H including ballistic helmets, eye protection, vest/plate carrier with pouches, gloves, and knee pads.
+On 29 August 2024, Taiwan donated personal protection kits to the AFH including ballistic helmets, eye protection, vest/plate carrier with pouches, gloves, and knee pads.

 Human rights protection is a key component of the modernization of the Armed Forces; in August 2024, service members would complete a course on Human Rights, International Humanitarian Rights, as well as Gender Equity.
 This training was used to update the basic training manual for the future recruit classes.

 Negotiations are being had with the United Arab Emirates for technical assistance and formation on the matters of defense, operational expertise using military technology, and logistical self-reliance concerning equipment and vehicle maintenance.